|

 ensnared him shall be put to death.

-accuser shall take possession of his house.
-But if the river prove that the
+possession of his house.
+If the river prove that the accused is not

 he escape unhurt, then he who had